Digital Marketing Services That Brings You More Customers and More Sales

 Unfortunately the famous line from the movie “If you build it, he/they will come” doesn’t hold true for websites.
 You have to WORK hard — and I mean really hard — to get your website found online through the search engines.

-There’s a whole slew of Search Engine Optimization (SEO) strategies that we utilize to help your site rank higher on Google, Bing and Yahoo!
+There’s a whole slew of Search Engine Optimization (SEO) strategies that we utilize to help your site rank higher on Google (and most of these strategies will also work on the other search engines, too.)
 And we’ll work closely with you to help develop that strategy.

 (Early Bird Tip: WARNING!
-There are a lot of SEO “experts” that do SEO the wrong way — ways that can actually get you into trouble with Google and kicked off their radar completely (it’s called being “black listed”).
-So if you get calls or emails from these types of agencies and they make any promises about getting your site ranked in a certain position on Google, either press the delete key and delete their stinky email or pause and tell them, “Promising or guaranteeing a specific rank goes against Google’s policies and I can report you to the FTC.”
+There are a lot of SEO “experts” that do SEO the wrong way — ways that can actually hurt your website.)
+So if you get calls or emails from these types of agencies and they make any promises about getting your site ranked in a certain position on Google, either press delete and delete their stinky email or pause and tell them on the phone, “Promising or guaranteeing a specific rank goes against Google’s policies and I can report you to the FTC.”
 That will usually get you off their mailing list — quickly!

 Here are a few other things Google warns you about people calling claiming to be Search Engine Optimization (SEO) “experts”: